- All COVID-19-Related Information and Policies

 General Facility Use: In consideration for other users, please use all Campus Recreation facilities in the manner for which they are intended.
 Additionally, please refer to the policies below.

 Code of Conduct: University of Maine Campus Recreation has specific rules and regulations for its programs, services and indoor/outdoor facilities.
 We also enforce general guidelines of good citizenship and responsible behavior.
 Use of University of Maine facilities is a privilege and users are expected to be good citizens and respect the rights of others.
 Individuals who engage in unacceptable or irresponsible behavior may be subject to disciplinary action as outlined in the University of Maine Student Conduct Code (PDF), policies of Human Resources and other University of Maine Policies, and/or state and federal Law.
 Under our Code of Conduct, Campus Recreation participants are expected to:

 - Respect and comply with Campus Recreation employees in the performance of their official duties.

 - Utilize facilities, equipment and programs in the manner of intended use and without disrupting the activities of others in Campus Recreation facilities.

-- Adhere to the rules & policies set by Campus Recreation & the University in its facilities
+- Adhere to the rules and policies set by Campus Recreation and the University in its facilities and programs.

 - Act in a safe, responsible manner regarding themselves and others.

 Participants engaging in inappropriate behavior or violating Recreation/University policies in the Recreational facilities may have their usage privileges revoked and could face possible University disciplinary action or Police action.